Information on your legal responsibilities regarding intellectual property rights, copyright and data protection.

 The University Research Ethics Committee has produced information on how to conduct and manage social media research within their guidance webpages.

-UWE Bristol provides guidelines to help staff undertaking research to comply with legal requirements for data protection within the Research Data and Data Security policy (FIN29) available on the staff intranet.
+UWE Bristol provides guidelines to help staff undertaking research to comply with legal requirements for data protection within the secure storage area in the Information Security toolkit available on the staff intranet.

 The Research Governance team have produced research data security guidance for researchers.
 Remember that researchers are personally responsible for any breach in data security arising from failures in relation to their data responsibilities.